odoo/documentation/applications/project_mgmt/overview/getting_started/setup.rst

 ======================================
-How to setup Twenty20 Accounting?
+How to setup project in Twenty20
 ======================================

 The Twenty20 Accounting application has an implementation guide that you